 Modules include videos, activities, reflective discussions, student projects, and additional resources for teachers.

 Photo courtesy Courtney Tuck-Goetz, taken at the Library of the British School at Rome.

 How to book or inquire

-Once you complete your registration, you will receive a confirmation email within three business days with information on how to access the virtual program materials.
-You will have access to these materials until June 24, 2022.
+You will receive a confirmation email within three business days with information about how to access the program materials.
+You will have access to program materials until June 30, 2023.